Assassination of Ante Pavelić

-Ante Pavelić was a lawyer and leader of the Independent State of Croatia.
-He was assassinated by Blagoje Jovović on 10 April, 1957.
+Ante Pavelić, the dictator of the Independent State of Croatia who fled Yugoslavia through the ratlines, was shot on April 10, 1957, in Buenos Aires, Argentina.
+He died two years later from wounds sustained in the assassination attempt.

 Background

-On 5 June 1945, Pavelić fled from Zagreb to Austria, where he remained for a few months before fleeing to Rome, where the Catholic Church sheltered him despite his condition as a war criminal (as evidenced in declassified documents from United States intelligence agencies).
+After the end of World War II, several members of the NDH government were executed after a one-day trial in Zagreb on 6 June 1945.
+Shortly after this, Pavelić moved to Austria.
+There, he remained for a few months before fleeing to Rome, where the Catholic Church sheltered him despite his condition as a war criminal (as evidenced in declassified documents from United States intelligence agencies).
 Briefly detained by the British in Austria, he was released.
-The center of aid for the exiled Ustaše in Italy was the San Girolamo degli Illirici College, run by Croats.

-Ante Pavelić arrived in the Italian capital in 1946, disguised as a monk and with a Spanish passport.
-During that year and the following one he resided in the San Girolamo College and in other locations in the city.
+Pavelić arrived in the Italian capital in 1946, disguised as a monk and with a Spanish passport.
+Croatian-run San Girolamo degli Illirici College aided exiled Ustaše, and Pavelić sheltered there and in other locations around Rome until 1948.
 The United States secret services knew that he was living in Rome but were not interested in the arrest of any anti-communist from Eastern Europe, due to the growing tension with the Soviet bloc.
 After considering his arrest, the possible loss of sympathies among the Ustaše émigrés led the military authorities to desist from arresting him.
-Six months later, in November 1948, he fled to Argentina, on board the Italian ship Sestriere.
-During the war he maintained an extensive correspondence with the Archbishop of Buenos Aires, Monsignor De Andrea, managing with the help of the Vatican to obtain false documents with an identity passport issued by the Red Cross, taking the identity of a Sicilian Jew fleeing Italy.
-With De Andrea's help he was able to enter the country under a false identity that allowed him to evade immigration controls.
+Six months later, in November 1948, he fled to Argentina on board the Italian ship Sestriere.
+Pavelić had maintained correspondence with the Archbisop of Buenos Aires, Monsignor De Andrea.
+The Vatican provided assistance with obtaining false documents and a Red Cross-issued passport, and he assumed the identity of a Sicilian Jew to flee the country.
+De Andrea helped him evade immigration control once he reached Argentina.

-Previous assassination attempts

-In 1957 the government of Marshal Josip Broz Tito attempted to assassinate Pavelić on two occasions, through the Yugoslav secret services, surviving both attempts with injuries.
-The authorship of the attack is disputed, especially by his daughter, who maintained that it was planned by compatriots in order to seize control of the Croatian exile community.

 Assassination

+According to the United States Department of State, the government of Marshal Josip Broz Tito attempted to assassinate Pavelić on two occasions through the Yugoslav secret services (UDBA), yet he survived both attempts with injuries.

-On 10 April 1957 Pavelić was wounded in Buenos Aires by Blagoje Jovović, a Serbian nationalist.
-At that time he was reportedly sought by the UDBA, the secret service of Communist Yugoslavia, as well as by the Israeli secret services.
-As the Argentine government agreed to extradite him to Yugoslavia, he fled to Chile.
-He then took refuge with his family in Spain, in Madrid, with the agreement of the Franco regime, on the condition that he remain discreet.
+On 10 April 1957, Pavelić was wounded in Buenos Aires by an assailant.
+Out of five shots, one hit his clavicle and a second hit near his spine, the rest missing.
+At that time, he was reportedly sought by the UDBA, as well as by the Israeli Mossad.
+As the Argentine government agreed to extradite him to Yugoslavia, he fled to Chile and then took refuge with his family in Madrid, Spain with assistance from the Franco regime.
+Pavelić eventually died there in 1959 from his injuries.

-Pavelić eventually died in 1959 from his injuries, in obscurity, in a German hospital in Madrid.
-Pope John XXIII sent him his personal blessing.